Clinical laboratory scientists (medical

-CLS program include successful completion of ECU’s foundation courses, plus
+CLS program requires successful completion of ECU’s foundation courses, plus

-pre-requisite courses which include four semesters of chemistry and three
+pre-requisite courses including four semesters of chemistry and three

 semesters of biology.
 The professional phase of the program consists of 5

-consecutive semesters, which includes two semesters of clinical rotation at one
+consecutive semesters: two semesters of clinical rotation at one

 of the program’s clinically affiliated sites.